 “I have my own theory,” Layzie Bone told Angela Yee.
 “He went in for the common cough, or pneumonia, which was January.
 Then in February, diagnosed as HIV-positive.
-Then March, full-blow AIDS [and] dead.
+Then March, full-blown AIDS [and] dead.
 I was kinda thinking, [what] kind of doctors did he go to?.
-Even the children that were born after he died, weren’t positive.
+Even [Eazy-E’s kids] that were born after he died, weren’t positive.
 Even their mothers weren’t positive.
 Nobody was positive.
 I believe [it’s] just like the mystery of ‘who killed Tupac’ and ‘who killed Biggie?'”

 According to the Southern Poverty Law Center, “The [JDL] has orchestrated countless terrorist attacks in the U.S. and abroad, and has engaged in intense harassment of foreign diplomats, Muslims, Jewish scholars and community leaders, and officials.”

-While “denial” is one of the first stages of grief, many close to Eazy-E refuse to believe that his rapid decline and subsequent death due to AIDS complications were caused by his reckless, sexual appetite.
+While “denial” is one of the first stages of grief, people close to the rapper have been haunted by the central question at the heart of this conspiracy: How did Eazy-E die?
+For many, it’s been easiest to refuse to believe that his rapid decline and subsequent death due to AIDS complications were caused by his reckless, sexual appetite.
 To this day, no criminal charges have been filed.

 UPDATE – 10/13/16 (8:50 A.M.
 PST)